-The Importance of A Medically-Supervised Opiate Detox Program
+The Importance of A Medical Detox for Opiate Abuse

-Breaking Opiate addiction can be extremely difficult, even dangerous.
-That’s why choosing the right detoxification treatment is vital to a patient's safety and the successful start of a rehab and recovery program.
-It should not be attempted at home!
+Breaking opiate addiction can be extremely difficult, and can even be dangerous.
+That’s why choosing the right detoxification treatment is vital to a patient’s safety and a successful start of a recovery program.
 Our in-patient program includes: